kevinghst/facetome/README.md

 The displayRequests value is set to false by default, thus upon entering the page no such list is displayed.
 There is an onClick property within the friendship logo button that switches the current displayRequests value to its opposite.
 In this way, whenever the user clicks the friendship logo, the displayRequests is changed in the state, which triggers re-rendering of the component, as well as the showing or the hiding of the requestees' information.

-### Features
-* Sign up/in with username
-* Upload/edit user profile, including profile photo
-* Create/delete posts - photo optional
-* Create/delete comments
-* Display of newsfeed on user's homepage
-* Display of posts directly related to user on his wall
-* Creation of new friendships

 ### To-Do:
-- [ ] Search for users
-- [ ] Infinite scroll
-- [ ] Likes for posts and comments
-- [ ] Display of user's friends and profile on wall
-- [ ] Chat
 - [ ] Display of commercials